 The Board and Superintendent have the primary responsibility for developing and articulating the District's goals.
 As the budget is developed and presented, these goals should be considered.

 Principle Two: The budget should be based on sound financial principles.

 LAUSD's budget should keep the District financially viable and able to sustain its key programs over time.
-The following specific financial principles are explained in detail in the full Budget and Finance

-2018-19 SUPERINTENDENT'S FINAL BUDGET
+2019-20 SUPERINTENDENT'S FINAL BUDGET